How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Observational Documentaries

 Cinema verite and observational documentaries with ambient dialogue, overlapping conversations, and uncontrolled recording environments produce transcripts that may need more review.
-The core dialogue is typically captured well, but background conversations and ambient speech may be less accurate.
+The core dialogue is usually captured well, but background conversations and ambient speech may be less accurate.

 Tips for Filmmakers